elbachir-one/dotfiles/README.md

 ## Installation

-If you want to install my stuff, there are some dependences needed for everting to work.
+If you want to install my stuff, there are some dependences needed for everything to work.

 ## Void Linux